Stir-fried pork belly with bean sprouts from Korean Drama Itaewon Class. It’s quick, easy and delicious!

 - Heat a large pan over high heat until very hot.
 Add the pork, and stir-fry quickly until no longer pink.
 You don't need cooking oil if using pork belly, but use a tablespoon if needed.
 A non-stick pan helps with no additional oil as well,

-- Add the bean sprouts and other vegetables, and continue to stir fry until the bean sprouts have wilted slightly but still crunchy.
+- Add the bean sprouts, garlic, and onion, and continue to stir fry until the bean sprouts have wilted slightly.

-- Add the soy sauce and/or oyster sauce, garlic, sugar and pepper to taste.
+- Add the soy sauce and/or oyster sauce, optional sugar and pepper to taste.
 Stir-fry quickly.
-Season with salt to taste if necessary.
+Stir in the scallion (or garlic chives).
+Sprinkle with optional sesame seeds to serve.